Ampelmann Deploys Second E1000 Gangway for Construction of Norway’s Hywind Tampen Wind Farm

 Credit: Ampelmann

-, a offshore access provider, has announced that it will deploy a second E1000 gangway to aid in the construction of 's Hywind Tampen, which is 's first commercial floating .
+, a Dutch access provider, has announced that it will deploy a second E1000 gangway to aid in the construction of 's Hywind Tampen, which is Norway's first commercial floating .
 The wind farm, which is the world's largest, is located approximately 140 kilometres offshore the Norwegian coast.
 Floating wind farms, like Hywind Tampen, require motion-compensated systems that can provide consistent and reliable offshore access, said Ampelmann.

 The E1000 is Ampelmann's access solution for conditions like those at the floating wind farm since the gangway is ideally suited for work in variable sea conditions and to compensate for the divergent motions of vessels and floating turbines.
 The gangway can withstand waves up to 4.5 metres, and can convert into a crane within minutes, with a lifting capacity of one tonne.